yannham/ocaml-msp/README.md

 Although this code aims to be a serious implementation, please be aware of the following caveats:
- - as mentionned in the introduction, the hash function are currently not proved safe for real usage
+ - as mentioned in the introduction, the hash function are currently not proved safe for real usage
  - no protection is provided against timing attacks or more generally side-channel attacks